GNOME/orca/README.md

 toolkit, OpenOffice/LibreOffice, Gecko, and WebKitGtk.
 AT-SPI support for the KDE Qt toolkit is currently being pursued.

-See also <http://wiki.gnome.org/Projects/Orca> for detailed English and Spanish information on Orca, including how to run Orca, how to communicate with the Orca user community, and where to log bugs and feature requests.

 ## Dependencies

 Orca v3.34.x is supported on GNOME 3.34.x only.
 We highly suggest you use the latest releases of GNOME because they contain accessibility